It’s a common question we get as financial advisors: What are the tax benefits of marriage?

 In addition to these tax benefits, marriage can also offer financial benefits such as discounted auto and homeowner’s insurance, better rates on health insurance, and better rates and terms on loans and credit.

 The Marriage Penalty and the EIC

-Low-earning couples could also be hit with a marriage penalty if they claim the earned income tax credit (EIC).
+Keep in mind that low-earning couples could be hit with a marriage penalty if they claim the earned income tax credit (EIC).
 The EIC is a refundable tax credit available mainly to working parents with children.

 According to the Tax Policy Center, a couple with one child earning $25,000 each would pay $3,584 less in taxes by remaining single.
 This is because their combined income of $50,000 exceeds the EIC limit, but their individual income of $25,000 remains below the limit.

 Something that might impact the tax benefits of marriage for high-earning couples is the potential for being penalized by having to pay the net investment income tax of 3.8% and the Medicare surtax of 0.9%.
 Single filers aren’t subject to these taxes until their income exceeds $200,000, but the threshold for married couples filing jointly is $250,000.